-- 4.2 The Parties hereby irrevocably agree that during the terms of this Agreement and any time thereafter each party will: - (a) not use any Confidential Information for any purpose other than investigating, pursuing and implementing the Digitalisation Project (the Permitted Purpose); - (b) not disclose any Confidential Information to any person except as strictly necessary for any permitted purpose; - (c) not disclose any Confidential Information to any person without the prior written consent of the disclosing party unless required to do so by law or any order of a court of competent jurisdiction; and - (d) ensure that any person to which the receiving party discloses any Confidential - (e) Information: - i. uses it only for any permitted purposes; and - ii. does not disclose it to any other person without the prior written consent of the disclosing party. - 4.3 This clause 4 and the obligations herein survive the termination of this Agreement.
+4.2 The Parties hereby irrevocably agree that during the terms of this Agreement and any time thereafter each party will:

+(a) not use any Confidential Information for any purpose other than investigating, pursuing and implementing the Digitalisation Project (the Permitted Purpose);

+(b) not disclose any Confidential Information to any person except as strictly necessary for any permitted purpose;

+(c) not disclose any Confidential Information to any person without the prior written consent of the disclosing party unless required to do so by law or any order of a court of competent jurisdiction; and i. uses it only for any permitted purposes; and ii. does not disclose it to any other person without the prior written consent of the disclosing party.